HurryPeng/RandomSeatsGenerator/README.md

 # Random Seats Generator
 The program written in Visual Basic by our school authority is too slow.
-Thus I code my own random seats generator using C++.
+Thus I code my own random seats generator using C++.<br/>
 [Download](https://github.com/C6H5-NO2/Random-Seats-Generator/releases/download/v0.1/rsg.exe)
 ## Instructions
 Compile `Random-Seats-Generator.cpp` and run the exe file to generate `seats.txt`. **PLEASE** make sure that there is `namelist.txt` existing under the same path.